Winter semester 2025/26

 In a rapidly changing world, it is crucial to prepare students for the challenges of the future.
 This course is aimed at teachers who want to learn how Future Skills can be integrated into their existing courses.

 This course will first provide an overview of what is meant by the term Future Skills.
 Innovative teaching methods and techniques that promote the learning of future skills will then be presented.
 The focus will be on sharing successful examples (e.g. the additional study program "Digital Skills" at OTH Regensburg).
-Participants will also discuss the benefits and challenges of interdisciplinary courses and co-teaching.
+Participants will also discuss the advantages and challenges of interdisciplinary courses and co-teaching.
 They will also look at how digital tools and platforms can be used to enrich the teaching-learning process and actively involve students.
 Finally, possibilities will be shown for making future skills visible on LinkedIn, e.g. through badges.

 YOU AS A PARTICIPANT